Diablos Rojos del México: 1950s

 Mediocrity was a characteristic of the team during the first half of the decade.
 It was not until 1955 when El Mexico, as called by the media, would become a dominant team in the league, finishing behind only the Tigres Capitalinos and Tecolotes de Nuevo Laredo that season.
-It was also this year when Parque del Seguro Social (Social Security Park), with a capacity of 30,000, was opened, with an inaugural match between the Mexico Diablos and the Monterrey Sultanes, with an 18–14 victory for the Diablos.
+It was also this year when Parque del Seguro Social (Social Security Park), with a capacity of 30,000, was opened, with an inaugural match between the Mexico Diablos and the Sultanes de Monterrey, with an 18–14 victory for the Diablos.

 The following season, 1956, the Diablos hired Cuban Lázaro Salazar as manager.
-With him, the red team finally got their first pennant, beating their crosstown nemesis, the Tigers Capitalinos, who finished second.
+With him, the red team finally got their first pennant, beating their crosstown nemesis, the Tigers Capitalinos, who finished second, nine games behind the Diablos, that finished the season with a 83–37 record.
 After that, for the third time in their history, El Mexico finished as runner up in back to back years, 1957 and 1958.

 1960s

 The team was sold to a group of shareholders in the early 1960s.
 The 1963 team finished in second place.
 Under manager Tomás Herrera, the Diablos won their second league title by defeating the Tigers in the championship game in 1964.
 In 1966, the team had a great season finale, but could not defeat their bi-championship rival Tigers.
 The campaign of 1968 began with a preseason exhibition game against Major League Baseball's New York Yankees, who were defeated by Mexico.
-The team capped off the season by winning their third title over the Veracruz Red Eagles.
+The team capped off the season by winning their third title over the Rojos del Águila de Veracruz.

 1970s

 Beginning in the 1970 season, the Mexican League used the format of two zones, North and South, and the champion would be determined in a play-off.
 Mexico won the 1970 North title, but lost in the final series against the Red Eagles of Veracruz by 4 games to 2.

 In 1972, the team was sold again, this time to a group led by Angel Vazquez.
-The team won on three of the four seasons between 1973 and 1976, defeating the Saraperos de Saltillo (1973) and the Vaqueros Unión Laguna (1974 and 1976) in the championship series.
+The team won on three of the four seasons between 1973 and 1976, defeating the Saraperos de Saltillo (1973) and the Algodoneros de Unión Laguna (1974 and 1976) in the championship series.
 Cananea Reyes was the Reds' manager in 1974.
 In 1977, they could not repeat as champions and lost in the final series to Nuevo Laredo.
 In 1978 and 1979, the quality of the team's play declined so much that they failed to reach playoffs in 1979, something that had not happened since the creation of the league's playoff system.